minggas/elm-hn/README.md

     Task.perform onError onSuccess (Task.succeed msg)
 ```

-Now, in the `init` of our application, we create an initial `Cmd` for our `Msg` so TEM can properly route it to our `update` function, which changes the `Model`.
+Now, in the `init` of our application, we create an initial `Cmd` for our `Msg` so TEA can properly route it to our `update` function, which changes the `Model`.
 And, when we run the app, we can see that it works.

 ### More Complex Messages